robweber/ha-betabrite-sign/README.md

 ### Variables

 The variables section of the file defines dynamic variables that can be loaded for display.
 Depending on the type used they will be updated either via polling Home Assistant or by watching MQTT topics.
 The data for dynamic variables can be evaluated by using Jina templates, of which there are a few examples below.
-For more information on templating, see the [Jinja documentation](https://jinja.palletsprojects.com/en/3.0.x/).
+For more information on templating, see the [Home Assistant](https://www.home-assistant.io/docs/configuration/templating/) and [Jinja documentation](https://jinja.palletsprojects.com/en/3.0.x/).
 There are a few different variable types, some with more options than others.
 The different types are listed below, with examples.

 __Time__